SysMednet/GscorePy/README.md

 Variable | Description
 ------------ | -------------
 GEM | The directory of gene expression data (.txt).
 This variable can not be empty.
 See the data format explaination [below](#Gene-expression-data-format).
 DEG | The directory of differentially expressed gene data (.txt).
 This variable can not be empty.
-See the data format explaination below. gene_set | The directory of gene sets data (.txt), or the users can use the default gene sets data in our database.
-See the details below. species | The species ID (defined by KEGG) is used to choose defualt gene sets data in our database, there are 7 species can choose ("hsa","mmu","dre","dme","cel","rno","sce").
+See the data format explaination [below](#Differentially-expressed-gene-data-format). gene_set | The directory of gene sets data (.txt), or the users can use the default gene sets data in our database.
+See the details [below](#Gene-sets-data-format). species | The species ID (defined by KEGG) is used to choose defualt gene sets data in our database, there are 7 species can choose ("hsa","mmu","dre","dme","cel","rno","sce").
 ID_type | Users can choose "entrez" or "symbol", users should check if their gene ID type in input data is correct. pcc_cutoff | The cutoff for pearson correlation coefficient, which should be set between 0 and 1. criterion | The significance criterion for determining the association. "fdrq"(Benjamini–Hochberg method) or "pv"(raw <i>p</i> value) can be chosen, default : "fdrq".
 (FDR<i>q</i> $\le$ 0.05 or raw <i>p</i> $\le$ 0.05) output_dir | The output directory (folder), all output files will save in this folder.
 This variable can not be empty. coexp_detail | Set this variable "True" to output the list of coexpressed DEG pairs.
-See the output format explaination below. ratio_plot | Set this variable "True" to output the dotplot (.png) of the ratios of coexpressed DEG pairs (m/n) vs significantly associated gene sets.
-See the output format explaination below.
+See the output format explaination [below](#Coexpressed-DEG-pairs-output-file-format). ratio_plot | Set this variable "True" to output the dotplot (.png) of the ratios of coexpressed DEG pairs (m/n) vs significantly associated gene sets.
+See the sample figure [below](#Ratio-dotplot). coexp_graph | Set this variable "True" to output the cytoscape network revealed by offline webpage (.html).
+See the details and sample webpage [below](#Network-graph).

 ### Gene expression data format